 Marcion’s theology leads inevitably to a severe, ascetic and world-denying outlook.
 It was quickly deemed unacceptable to the Catholic Church which opted for a much more pleasing theology: the creation is good and (borrowing from Judaism) our bodies are “in the image and likeness of God” (Gen 1:26).

-Despite the theological problems associated with it, Marcion’s gospel was a potent text that the Church needed to deal with.
+Despite the theological problems associated with it, Marcion’s thought was a potent threat that the Church needed to deal with.
 It did so by sanitizing Mcn—by removing the “two-god” theology, rehabilitating the creation, and by including the Jews in God’s plan.
-As mentioned above, Mcn was adapted/co-opted and became the principal source of the canonical gospels.
+As mentioned above, Marcion was adapted/co-opted and became the principal source of the canonical gospels.

-Virtually all of Marcion’s gospel (also known as the Evangelion) is found in Luke’s much longer gospel.
-The Church Fathers aggressively repudiated any claim Marcion might have to originality by asserting that the Evangelion was a subsequent ‘abridgment’ (and hence a mutilation) of their own amazingly similar gospel, the Gospel of Luke.
+According to Tertullian and other, virtually all of Marcion’s thought/evangelion is found in the Gospel of Luke.
+This being the case, the Church needed to deny priority to Marcion—though it was quite aware of the heretic’s priority.
+The Church Fathers aggressively repudiated any claim Marcion might have to originality by asserting that his doctrine/evangelion was a “mutilation” of their own gospel, the Gospel of Luke.
 This is a natural ploy that the thief uses in the face of his victim and in the court: I had it first.
-Henceforth, Mcn/the Evangelion was completely unworthy of attention by the faithful.
-This orthodox view of disparagement has endured into modern scholarship (e.g. Harnack), despite the scholarly recognition that Marcionite readings are often more primitive than the parallels found in the various synoptic gospels.
+Henceforth, Marcion was deemed completely unworthy of attention.
+This orthodox view of disparagement has endured into modern scholarship (e.g. Harnack), despite the scholarly recognition that Marcionite views are often considered more primitive than the views found in the various synoptic gospels.

 The fact that no “gospel” is mentioned (much less attested) before the time of Marcion is also damning.
 It is only when we come to Irenaeus of Lyon and his Against Heresies (c.
 180 CE) that the Gospel of Mark is mentioned for the first time (H. Raschke, Die Werkstatt des Markusevangelisten, Jena: Diederichs, 1924:33-34).
-Chronologically, then, Marcion’s gospel may well have been the first of the new genre.
+Chronologically, then, Marcion appears to have preceded the first canonical gospel.

-The new recognition of Marcion’s role at the ground level of the synoptic gospels (seriously explored by M. Klinghardt and M. Vinzent only in the last ten years) will require, of course, a complete reformulation of the traditional relationship among the canonical gospels.
-If Marcion had anything to do with producing the text that eventually gave rise to our gospels, then the New Testament not only dates at least a half century later than is conventionally thought, but it also stems from a gnostic, ascetic (encratite), and world-denying arch-heretic!
+The new recognition of Marcion’s role at the ground level of the synoptic gospels (explored by M. Klinghardt and M. Vinzent only in the last ten years) will require, of course, a complete reformulation of the traditional relationship among the canonical gospels.
+If Marcion’s thought had anything to do with giving rise to our gospels, then the New Testament not only dates at least a half century later than is conventionally thought, but it also was born in reaction against a gnostic, ascetic (encratite), and world-denying arch-heretic.